Othello man arrested on suspicion of murder after body, human remains found in vehicle

-OTHELLO, Wash. — A suspect is in custody on Friday after Adams County Sheriff's deputies discovered human remains in a car in Othello.
+OTHELLO, Wash. — A suspect is in custody on Friday after Adams County Sheriff's deputies found a body and possible human remains in a car in Othello.

 Deputies found one person dead in the vehicle and the Washington State Patrol's Crime Lab Team located the “possible remains" of other deceased persons in the trunk, the sheriff’s office said.
-The victims have not been positively identified due to the condition of the bodies.
+The victims have not been positively identified due to the condition of the bodies, according to the sheriff's office.

 The suspect arrested on suspicion of first degree-murder, and other charges to be determined, was identified as 28-year-old Mauricio Nava-Garibay of Othello.
 He was booked into the Adams County Jail, the sheriff’s office said.